M-Alejo/fieldStats/README.md

 ## How to install
 ![Plot interactions](img/how_to_install.gif)

-The next images shows how to install
+The next images show you how to install
 ![Plot interactions](img/img_install_1.png)
 ![Plot interactions](img/img_install_2.png)
 ![Plot interactions](img/img_install_3.png)

 ## How to use
-Field Stats can make the stats and graph for all features or only selected features and you can round de statistic to desire decimal
+Field Stats can make the stats and graph for all features or only selected features and you can round the statistics to desire decimal

 All Features